lostluck/experimental/local/internal/README.md

   * []byte avoidance -> To io.Reader/Writer streams
   * Error plumbing rather than log.Fatals or panics.

+# Notes to myself: 2023-01-23

+Success in getting watermark handling largely complete!

+Now I'm in the middle of fixing the GBK and Side Inputs to handle their data dependencies properly.

+GBKs are fine for now, but session windows need some work.
+The trick should be as simple as delaying the processing of a session window by End + Gap size, which will let us handle merging as needed down the road by the GBK.

+I'm certainly overdoing things when data doesn't *need* to be processed or aggregated.
+But for now, it'll have to do.

+Side inputs seem to be working successfully, but don't pull the data from the correct place.
+This prevents being able to garbage collect the state or similar.
+It's just more difficult since it also needs to keep all values around until the window it needs to use isn't necessary any more.

+But resolving that, will get rid of the now vestigial data layer instead of having everything be live state.

 # Notes to myself: 2023-01-21

 Switching things to use watermarks is the first thing about authoring